-The Chief of Police or contracted agency head is responsible for the public safety, peace and order and the enforcement of the criminal laws of Michigan and ordinances of the City.
-Other departments of the City may be given concurrent enforcement jurisdiction for ordinances which cover technical fields of municipal operations.
-The Chief of Police or contracted agency head shall define the duties of police officers and prescribe rules relative to the performance thereof.
+The Chief of Police or contracted law enforcement agency head Director is responsible for the public safety, peace and order and the enforcement of the criminal laws of Michigan and ordinances of the City.
+Other departments of the City may, by ordinance, be given concurrent enforcement jurisdiction for ordinances which cover technical fields of municipal operations.
+The Chief of Police or contracted agency head law enforcement director shall define the duties of police officers and prescribe rules relative to the performance thereof.